May 24, 2025, 7:47 am | Read time: 3 minutes

 These Smartphone Settings Are Important

 Review apps and block in-app purchases: Unnecessary apps should be deleted.
-For the remaining applications, it is advisable to review and possibly change permissions regarding data privacy.
+For the remaining apps, it is advisable to review and possibly change permissions regarding data privacy.
 In-app purchases should also be disabled to avoid unwanted expenses.

 Use child-friendly search engines: Services like “fragFINN” offer vetted content for young users.
 Parents can set such child-friendly options as the browser’s homepage to make surfing safer.